top of page

 · Field-based science inquiry with your students, from the first visit to the field site to final presentation of the investigation’s results.

-· The opportunity to carry out a science inquiry investigation at Silver Falls State Park.
+· The opportunity to carry out a science inquiry investigation at the workshop site.

 · Curriculum integration - how to use this as an opportunity for students to apply the skills and knowledge they learn in the classroom to engaging and meaningful field-based projects.